 Your rights are set out in a “cardholder agreement”

 “For my daughter’s 19th birthday, I offered to co-sign for her first credit card.
 It’s important to get an early start in building up a good credit history.
-As well, having a credit card will help her become more financially responsible and independent.”
+And having a credit card will help her become more financially responsible and independent.”

 – Brenda, Port Coquitlam

 The deal with a credit card is this: you get what you want now, and promise to pay later.
-If you haven’t paid within a certain period of time, the folks at Visa or American Express—or whatever card you’re using—will charge you interest.
-The time before interest charges kick in is called the “grace period”.
+If you haven’t paid within a certain period of time, the folks at Visa or Mastercard — or whatever card you’re using — will charge you interest.
+The time before interest charges kick in is called the “grace period.”

-Under the law in BC, credit cards are a form of “open credit”.
+Under the law in BC, credit cards are a form of “open credit.”
 This means the cardholder isn’t borrowing a fixed or agreed-upon amount of money.
-Credit is available as needed, up to a certain point.
-Most credit cards come with a credit limit.
-The cardholder can’t spend beyond it.
+Credit is available as needed, up to a certain limit.
+This is called your “credit limit.”

 - between merchants and consumers